-The Financial Aid Office at Santa Monica College strongly encourages student to apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA).
-The application is available at www.fafsa.ed.gov.
+The Financial Aid Office at Santa Monica College strongly encourages students to apply for financial aid and to come into the Financial Aid Office to discuss their individual situations.
 Students who have been ineligible to receive financial aid in the past should re-apply each year and are encouraged to come in and ask about other resources that may be available to them.